 Learn to deal with the tension

-Several studies have been conducted in order to prove the idea that too much tension is counterproductive.
-Therefore, every athlete must learn to deal with tension.
-This is because during the game tension, stress and anxiety are inevitable.
+Several studies conducted prove that too much tension is counter-productive.
+Therefore, every athlete must learn to deal with pressure.
+It is because, during the game, tension, stress, and anxiety are inevitable.

-In fact, tension even becomes more prevalent when the competition is on.
-This does not mean that an athlete must stay relaxed during the game.
-Being too relaxed is not good and being too tensed is not good either.
-This is why athletes must practice some relaxation and visualization techniques in order to gain some skills on how to cope with too much tension.
+Tension even becomes more prevalent when the competition is on.
+It is why athletes must practice relaxation and visualization techniques to cope with too much pressure.

 You may want to read more about the technique to tap your anxiety.